allegro/blog/_posts/2022-12-13-provisioning-cloud-infrastructure.md

 That is also what Cloud computing promises.
 Resources available on demand, cheap, scalable and flexible The promise has its allure.
 Increasingly, companies are beginning in the Cloud, migrating, or utilizing the Cloud as a buffer for unexpected surges in traffic.

-There is no doubt that Cloud and overall approach to hardware have matured in recent years adopting practices that proved useful in software development.
+There is no doubt that Cloud and overall approach to hardware have matured in recent years, adopting practices that proved useful in software development.
 In this post I would like to explain how Allegro tries to manage Cloud and hide its inherent intricacies.

-## Infrastructure as a Code
+## Infrastructure as Code

-The cornerstone of hardware management is a methodology called Infrastructure as a Code.
+The cornerstone of hardware management is a methodology called Infrastructure as Code.
 Long gone are the days of brave men and women that would roam data centers and manually install OS, plug cables into network interfaces and set up mainframes.
 Right now all those operations are still there but are abstracted away through a layer of standard components.

 Thus, every component can be set up as a piece of code.
-Each IaaC tool has its own unique set of strengths and weaknesses, and it is crucial for teams to carefully weigh these factors before adoption.
+Each IaC tool has its own unique set of strengths and weaknesses, and it is crucial for teams to carefully weigh these factors before adoption.

-At Allegro we settled on Terraform.
+At Allegro we settled on [Terraform](https://www.terraform.io/).
 Code deploying infrastructure has to be versioned, reviewed and then executed.
 We also use a set of standard modules that enforce consistent setup.
 However, not everyone is a Cloud Engineer and not everyone has to be.
-That is why we created yet another layer of abstraction that aims at simplifying IaaC even further.
+That is why we created yet another layer of abstraction that aims at simplifying IaC even further.

 ## The Requirements